Motril

 Food in Motril

-Motril has typical and delicious Andalusian cuisine, with many original recipes.
-The local produce mainly consists of fruit and seafood.
+During your stay in Motril you can feast on authentic Andalusian dishes that will undoubtedly delight the taste buds.
+The local produce mainly consists of fresh fruit and seafood.
 You can stroll around the town and find taperías and food markets to try as many flavors as possible!

 Here are some of the most delicious local delicacies to try during your stay in Motril: